-The Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC) is administering the funds.
-An Assessment and Advisory Committee which includes representatives from the Department of State Development, Manufacturing, Infrastructure and Planning, Redland City Council and QYAC has been appointed to consider and approve applications.
+The Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC) is administering the fund.
+An assessment and advisory committee has been appointed to assess and recommend applications for funding.
+The committee includes representatives from the department, Redland City Council and QYAC .

-Five rounds of funding will be available once a year, between 2017 and 2021.
+The IBDF comprises five rounds of annual funding between 2017 and 2021.